‘This Is Us’ Fans Blast Kevin’s ‘Predictable’ Moment With Cassidy

 Spoiler alert: This article contains spoilers from the This Is Us episode “The Club.”

-Following an argument with her husband Ryan (Nick Wechsler), Cassidy showed up at Kevin’s trailer and found comfort in his arms.
+Following an argument with her husband, Ryan (Nick Wechsler), Cassidy showed up at Kevin’s trailer and found comfort in his arms.
 After she began kissing The Manny star, they landed in his double-wide bedroom.
-This, just one week after Ryan warned Kevin to “stay the hell away” from his wife.
+This happened just one week after Ryan warned Kevin to “stay the hell away” from his wife.

 “You couldn’t just let Kevin have one friend that’s female could you?
 He has to hook up with every girl he meets…. sleeping with a married woman?
 You just destroyed the character of Kevin for me!” one viewer wrote on Twitter.